 This exercise is designed to make us appreciate our lives by slowing the pace down, coming into purer awareness and resting in the moment for a while.

 Think of something that happens every day more than once, something you take for granted, like opening a door for example.
 At the very moment you touch the door knob to open the door, allow yourself to be completely mindful of where you are, how you feel and what you are doing.
 Similarly, the moment you open your computer to start work, take a moment to appreciate the hands that let you do this, and the brain that will help you use the computer.

 The cues don’t have to be physical ones.
 It could be that every time you think something negative you take a mindful moment to release the negative thought, or it could be that every time you smell food you take a mindful moment to rest in the appreciation of having food to eat.
 Choose a touch point that resonates with you today.
 Instead of going through the motions on auto-pilot, stop and stay in the moment for a while and rest in the awareness of this blessed daily activity.

 4. Mindful Listening

-In this mindfulness exercise, all you need to do is notice five things in your day that usually go unnoticed.
+In this mindfulness exercise, all you have to do is notice five things in your day that usually go unnoticed and unappreciated.
 These could be things you hear, smell, feel or see.
-For example you might see the walls, hear the birds, feel your clothes or smell the flowers.
-Of course, you may already do these things, but are you really aware of these things and the connections they have with your world?
+For example, might see the walls of your front room, hear the birds in the tree outside in the morning, feel your clothes on your skin as you walk to work, or smell the flowers in the park.
+But are you truly aware of these things and the connections they have with the world?